NuGet/Home/designs/Consolidate-NuGetConfig_OnLinux.md

 ## Background knowledge
 On Linux/Mac, user wide NuGet.Config file is created when trying to get the user wide NuGet.Config file at the beginning phase of running `dotnet restore` command(and many other dotnet commands with implicit restore if not specifying `--no-restore` option, like `dotnet new`, `dotnet build`, `dotnet run`, `dotnet test`, `dotnet publish`, and `dotnet pack`), or `dotnet msbuild -t:restore` command, and found the user wide NuGet.Config file does not exist.
 Then the user wide NuGet.Config will be created with package source of nuget.org, as the only default package source.

-## Solution overview
+## Potential Solutions overview
+### Solution 1: Use only consolidated path
+Change NuGet to use the consolidated config path for dotnet cli.
+Customers using only new tooling have no reason to keep the legacy path.

+#### Implementation
 Add following steps when trying to get user-wide config file path by running dotnet CLI on Linux/Mac:
-(If it's not on Linux/Mac, or it's not in .NET core code path, we will not add those steps.
-So that the mono and dotnet CLI on Windows will not be affected.)
-Check if the following conditions are satisfied.
+Check if the following two conditions are satisfied.
-•	The legacy path does not exist.
+* The legacy path does not exist.
-•	The consolidated path exists.
+*	The consolidated path exists.

-If yes, NuGet will get user wide NuGet.Config path from consolidated path.
+If the two conditions are satisfied, NuGet will get user wide NuGet.Config path from consolidated path.

-If above condition is not satisfied, it should be in one of the following conditions:
+If not, it should be one of the following cases:

 **1. Neither legacy path nor consolidated exists.**

-In this scenario, user has never called NuGet in dotnet CLI or Mono before.
 NuGet will create a default NuGet.Config file in consolidated path.
 NuGet will get user wide NuGet.Config file from consolidated path.

 **2. Legacy path exist, but consolidated path does not exist.**

-In this scenario, user has called NuGet in dotnet CLI before, but has never called NuGet in Mono.
 NuGet will copy the NuGet.Config file from legacy path to consolidated path, then delete the one in legacy path.
 NuGet will get user wide NuGet.Config file from consolidated path.

 **3. Both legacy path and consolidated path exist.**

-In this scenario, user has called NuGet in both dotnet CLI and Mono before.
+**3.1 If NuGet could determine how to consolidate the contents of the two**

+  e.g. if the two files have the same contents, or one of them has the default content, NuGet could consolidate the two into consolidated path.
+After consolidation, NuGet will get config file from consolidated path.

-NuGet could not determine for users to consolidate the contents of the two NuGet.Config files, as there might be conflicting config.
+**3.2 If NuGet could not determine how to consolidate the contents of the two**

+  e.g. the two files are of different contents so there might be conflicting configurations, NuGet will show a warning, encouraging customers to consolidate the contents of the two and only keep the one in consolidated path.
+In this case, NuGet will get user wide NuGet.Config file from **legacy path**.

+#### Pros:
+For scenario 1, 2, 3.1, only consolidated path exists, and new tooling will pick NuGet.Config file from consolidated path.
+For scenario 3.2, if customer react to the warning, only consolidated path exists, and new tooling will pick NuGet.Config file from consolidated path.

+#### Cons:
+If customer uses gloabal.json to pin different versions of dotnet dynamically, the old version of dotnet will create the default config file in legacy path if it doesn't exist.
+The invoking on old version dotnet might break (if the default config file doesn't work).
+The next new version of dotnet invoking will be in scenario 3.1 or 3.2.

+### Solution 2: Use symbolic link during transition period so that both paths use the same file contents
+Set up the legacy path to be a symbolic link to the consolidated path, so that customers using a mix of old and new tooling don't accidentally get the config settings out-of-sync.

+#### Implementation
+Add following steps when trying to get user-wide config file path by running dotnet CLI on Linux/Mac:
+Check if the following conditions are satisfied.
+* The legacy path exists and it's a symbolic link.
+*	The consolidated path exists.

+If they're satisfied, NuGet will get user wide NuGet.Config path from consolidated path.

+If not, it should be in one of the following cases:

+**1. Neither legacy path nor consolidated exists.**

+NuGet will create a default NuGet.Config file in consolidated path, and set up the legacy path to be a symbolic link to the consolidated path.

+NuGet will get user wide NuGet.Config file from consolidated path.

+**2. Legacy path exist, but consolidated path does not exist.**

+NuGet will copy the NuGet.Config file from legacy path to consolidated path, and set up the legacy path to be a symbolic link to the consolidated path.

-NuGet will get user wide NuGet.Config file from legacy path, as dotnet CLI users do not expect the location of NuGet.Config file changes when dotnet version changes.
+NuGet will get user wide NuGet.Config file from consolidated path.

+**3. Both legacy path and consolidated path exist, but legacy path is not a symbolic link.**

+If NuGet could determine how to consolidate the contents of the two, NuGet will consolidate the two into consolidated path, and set up the legacy path to be a symbolic link to the consolidated path.
+After consolidation, NuGet will get config file from consolidated path.

-NuGet will also show a warning about the existence of NuGet.Config file in legacy path, encouraging users to consolidate the contents of the two and only keep the one in consolidated path.
+If NuGet could not determine how to consolidate the contents of the two, NuGet will show a warning, encouraging customers to consolidate the contents of the two and only keep the one in consolidated path, and set up the legacy path to be a symbolic link to the consolidated path.
+In this case, NuGet will get user wide NuGet.Config file from **legacy path**.

+#### Pros:
+If customer uses gloabal.json to pin different versions of dotnet dynamically, the old version of dotnet will pick config file from legacy path, which is actually the same file with the one in consolidated path.
+So all versions of dotnet could maintain a single copy of NuGet.Config files.

+#### Cons:
+Legacy path still exists for all scenarios, even if the NuGet.Config file is only in consolidated path, legacy path will be created as  a symbolic link.

+If customer sets legacy path wrongly, e.g. a symbolic link pointing to a wrong path, NuGet could not detect if it's on purpose or it's a wrong setting.
+So NuGet won't break customers in this situation.

 ### Scenarios from the developer side
 **1. Visual Studio for Mac**